Metropolitan Riveters: History

 In March 2019, it was announced that the professional level Canadian Women's Hockey League (CWHL) would discontinue operations.
 In response to the folding of the CWHL, players from both leagues were dissatisfied in the operation of both the NWHL and CWHL in that neither league provided health insurance or a livable salary.
 Due to these conditions, over 200 players released a joint statement announcing their intent to not participate in any North American professional league for the 2019–20 season.
 In response, the NWHL committed to pursuing many more sponsors than in previous years in hopes of increasing player salaries.

 On May 17, 2019, it was reported that the New Jersey Devils were ending their partnership with the Riveters.
 Following the dissolution of the partnership, the Riveters no longer had a lease to operate out of Barnabas Health Hockey House at the Prudential Center in Newark, which they had used rent-free as part of their partnership.
 The team then changed home venues to ProSkate Ice Arena in Monmouth Junction, New Jersey, and returned to their original blue, red, and white colors.
 The team was eliminated in the semifinal game by the Minnesota Whitecaps prior to the championship being cancelled by the COVID-19 pandemic.

 The following season was then delayed amidst the capacity and travel restrictions during the pandemic.
 The 2020–21 season eventually started on January 23, 2021, with the entire season to be played at Herb Brooks Arena in Lake Placid, New York, without fans in attendance and teams kept in isolation.
 However, after playing three games, the Riveters were forced to withdraw from the two-week season on January 28 after several members of the organization tested positive for COVID-19.

 On May 26, 2021, the league announced the Riveters had been sold to BTM Partners, owners of the Boston Pride and Toronto Six, with John Boynton named the team's chairman.

 On September 14, 2022, the Riveters announced that they would play their home games at The Rink at the American Dream Meadowlands retail and entertainment complex for the next three years.

+On June 29, 2023, it was announced that the PHF and its assets had been purchased as part of a bid to create a new, unified professional women's league.
+This led to the PHF and its teams folding, and the founding of the Professional Women's Hockey League in August 2023.